emilfunke/options-visualization/README.md

 # options-visualization
-Visualize Dax against its volatility and show the positions of the puts and calls placed for their durations
+Visualize DAX against volatility and show the positions of the puts and calls placed

+## Packages used
+pandas, yfinance, matplotlib